Key Considerations in Defining Balance Between Synchronous and Asynchronous Delivery Options

 The Flexibility of Asynchronous Approaches

-Asynchronous approaches to instruction within a remote environment offer students flexibility in how they can engage in their learning, and instructors the ability to reconsider how they use synchronous time.
+Asynchronous approaches to instruction offer students flexibility in how they can engage in their learning, and instructors the ability to reconsider how they use synchronous time.
 Building asynchronous material along with opportunities to engage in synchronous sessions allows students to balance their work around the other commitments that they have within the home, at work or with their studies.
-Asynchronous material also eases the pressure on students’ remote learning in different time zones to keep their day balanced around normal time patterns and engage in both content and assessment when they are available.
+Asynchronous material also eases the pressure on students’ to keep their weeks balanced around normal time pressures and engage in course content and assessment when they are available.
 It allows flexibility in your instruction techniques and allows you to integrate different technological tools into asynchronous material that may not be effective for synchronous delivery.
 Shifting some course material asynchronously allows for new opportunities to consider how to maximize synchronous time to enhance student learning.

 The Inclusiveness of Asynchronous Approaches